seotrader/Kotlin-Projects/README.md

-## Project by Gilad Raz - Rozenberg
+# Project by Gilad Raz - Rozenberg

-These projects are all built exclusivly by Gilad Raz Rozneberg
+These projects are all built exclusively by Gilad Raz-Rozneberg for Android via Android Studio

 # More Complex Projects